 The proposed replat would not create any additional lots; it is intended to modify the building setbacks as the existing residence is encroaching on the setbacks as created by the approved subdivision plat.
 The proposed setbacks conform to current dimensional standards set forth in the City of Alachua Land Development Regulations.
-While the encroachment has rendered the building to be a non-conforming structure, real estate lenders have refused to issue any mortgages for the property because of the encroachment.
-According to the current property owner, this has made their property unsalable.
 The City did not initiate or require the initiation of this application.

-The current platted building setbacks for this property are as follows: front, 40 feet; sides, 10 feet; rear, 40 feet.
-The new proposed building setbacks are: front, 40 feet; sides, 15 feet; rear, 20 feet.
-While the rear building setback will decrease by 20 feet, the side building setback will increase by 5 feet.
-The size of the building envelope (11,200 square feet) will not change as a result of this replat.
+The current platted building setbacks for this property are as follows: front, 40 feet; sides, 10 feet; rear, 25 feet.
+The proposed building setbacks are: front, 32 feet; sides, 10 feet; rear, 33 feet.
+While the front building setback will decrease by 8 feet, the rear setback will increase by 8'.
+The size of the building envelope will not change as a result of this replat.

-Section 2.4.10 (F)(1)(b) indicates that that minor subdivision shall constitute "revisions of single lots within an existing platted subdivision.
+Section 2.4.10 (F)(1)(b) indicates that a minor subdivision shall constitute "revisions of single lots within an existing platted subdivision.
 Section 2.4.10(F) (2) & (3) of the City's Land Development Regulations (LDRs) establishes the procedures and requirements for a plat.
 An analysis of the application's compliance with the applicable standards of this section has been provided within this report.